anirudh-makuluri/what-if-million-users/README.md

 ### [rate-limiting](./projects/rate-limiting)
 > What if you need to protect APIs from abuse at scale?

-A Go API rate limiter where Redis enforces token-bucket limits, Kafka captures async event logs, and Prometheus exposes real-time metrics.
-A k6 load test shows how repeated requests from the same client are rejected once the limit is reached.
+A Go API rate limiter where Redis enforces token-bucket limits with an atomic Lua script, Kafka captures async event logs, and Prometheus exposes real-time metrics.
+It protects APIs by allowing bursts, refilling tokens over time, and rejecting requests when a client exceeds its budget.

 ### [url-shortener](./projects/url-shortener)
 > What if a simple redirect needs to handle millions of clicks?